Normal weight obesity

-Normal weight obesity, more commonly referred to as skinny fat, is the condition of having normal body weight, but with a high body fat percentage, leading to some of the same health risks as obesity.
+Normal weight obesity (colloquially, being "skinny fat") is the condition of having normal body weight, but with a high body fat percentage, leading to some of the same health risks as obesity.

 Definition

 The term "metabolically obese normal weight" (MONW) refers to people with normal weight and body mass index (BMI), who display some metabolic characteristics which increase the risk of developing metabolic syndrome in the same way as obesity.
 People with MONW have excess visceral fat, and are predisposed to hyperinsulinemia, insulin-resistance and thus predisposition to type 2 diabetes, hypertriglyceridemia, hypertension and premature coronary heart disease or cardiovascular disease.

 The BMI does not capture information about percentage body fat (PBF), which is a better predictor of risk due to obesity.

 Some studies have suggested that the main factor which explains the metabolic abnormalities in MONW individuals is fat distribution.
 On the basis of these studies, a scoring method has been proposed to identify MONW individuals, based on the presence of associated diseases or biochemical abnormalities related to insulin resistance.